SteveFortune/golang-adventures/README.md

 As much as I love ZendFramework 2, I'm getting a bit tired of PHP in general.
 In the ongoing pursuit to continually up my game I've decided to start learning GoLang for my backend web endeavours.

-This repo hosts a collection random applications that I've built in order to familiarise myself with the Go language and related libraries.
+This repo hosts a collection random snippets of go code that I've written in order to familiarise myself with the language syntax and APIs.

 ###Reading List